-Dr. Danielle Daniely is the Director of Research Safety Programs and High Containment Laboratories at Georgia State University.
+Dr. Danielle Daniely is the Asst.
+Vice President over Research Safety Programs and High Containment Laboratories at Georgia State University.
 Her responsibilities include oversight of biological, chemical, radiological and environmental safety programs, as well as the BSL3 and BSL4 biocontainment laboratories and associated animal facilities.
 She has a comprehensive background in clinical and research laboratory safety, with specific training and expertise in biological safety, infection control, training development and biocontainment facilities.

 Daniely is also an adjunct professor in Biomedical Sciences at Georgia State University.
 She assists faculty by providing lectures on principles and practices of biosafety and participates in grant writing activities where safety expertise is needed.